siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 What Next?
 -----------

-Now that you've quickly run a simple example, you can proceed to a larger example like :ref:`building your own soc`, or you can dive deeper into the SiliconCompiler build flow  you ran from this quickstart (`asic_demo <https://github.com/siliconcompiler/siliconcompiler/blob/main/siliconcompiler/targets/asic_demo.py>`_) by looking through how the flow is constructed with :ref:`execution model`, :ref:`programming model`, and :ref:`data model` in the Flow Basics section.
+Now that you've quickly run a simple example, you can proceed to a larger example like :ref:`building your own soc`, or you can dive deeper into the SiliconCompiler build flow  you ran from this quickstart (`asic_demo <https://github.com/siliconcompiler/siliconcompiler/blob/main/siliconcompiler/targets/asic_demo.py>`_) by looking through how the flow is constructed with :ref:`execution model` and :ref:`data model` in the Fundamentals section.